thedist/companion-module-utils/docs/graphics.md

 ---
 ## Border
 ### Description
-Generates a border around the outter edge of the image, defaulting to all sides but can be limit to a specifc side.
+Generates a border around the outter edge of the image, defaulting to all sides but can be limited to a specifc side.

 ![](./images/borderExample.png)